Wrinkling of an elastic sheet floating on a liquid sphere: Introduction

-We consider a thin elastic circular sheet sitting on top of a solid elastic ball.
-To conform with the results in the physics community and since we assume to be in the regime of relatively small (at least in-plane) deformations, as announced, instead of the nonlinear elasticity we consider a F\"oppl-von K\'arman energy, with a simplified role of the in-plane displacement.
-Both the sheet as well as the substrate possess a radial symmetry, so it is convenient to rewrite the energy using polar coordinates.
+To conform with the results in the physics community, and since we assume we are in the regime of relatively small (at least in-plane) deformations, as announced, instead of nonlinear elasticity we consider a F\"oppl-von K\'arman energy, with a simplified role of the in-plane displacement.
+Both the sheet and the substrate possess radial symmetry, so it is convenient to rewrite the energy using polar coordinates.

-We denote by $u=(u_r,u_\theta)$ and $\xi$ the in-plane (the radial and hoop part) and out-plane \emph{displacements}, respectively.
-Farther, we denote by $r_0$ and $R$ respectively the radii of the circular sheet and the liquid ball underneath.
-The F\"oppl-von K\'arman energy in the radial variables then has the form
+We denote by $u=(u_r,u_\theta)$ and $\xi$ the in-plane (the radial and hoop parts) and out-of-plane \emph{displacements}, respectively.
+Further, we denote by $r_0$ and $R$ respectively the radii of the circular sheet and the liquid ball underneath.
+The F\"oppl-von K\'arman energy in the radial variables then has the form (see equation (3.1) in \cite{BeKo17} in the case $\beta=2$)

-Here, the first three terms represent the membrane energy, in the rectangular coordinates having the form $|e(u) + \tfrac 12 \nabla \xi \otimes \nabla \xi|^2$ with $e(u) := \tfrac 12 (\nabla u + \nabla^T u)$ denoting the symmetric part of the gradient, and the fourth term with prefactor $h^2$ stands for the bending energy.
-While these four terms constitute the usual Föppl-von K\'arman energy, the last term is related to the cost of deformation of the substrate.
-To be consistent with the previous approximation, instead of describing the spherical shape of the substrate by $R - R(1-(r/R)^2)^{1/2}$, we replace it by the term $\frac{r^2}{2R}$, which is valid under the assumption $r \ll R$.
+Here, the first three terms represent the membrane energy, which in rectangular coordinates takes the form $|e(u) + \tfrac 12 \nabla \xi \otimes \nabla \xi|^2$, with $e(u) \colonequals \tfrac 12 (\nabla u + \nabla^T u)$ denoting the symmetric part of the gradient.
+The fourth term, with prefactor $h^2$, corresponds to the bending energy.
+While these four terms constitute the usual Föppl–von K\'arman energy, the last term accounts for the cost of deforming the substrate.
+To be consistent with the approximation in \cite{BeKo17}, instead of describing the spherical shape of the substrate by $R - R(1-(r/R)^2)^{\frac12}$, we replace it with the term $\tfrac{r^2}{2R}$, which is valid under the assumption $r \ll R$, a condition satisfied in the relevant physical experiments \cite{KiSc+12,PaDeSa+15}.
+This smallness condition also heuristically justifies the use of the Föppl–von K\'arman small-slope approximation for the elastic energy, since under that assumption one expects only deformations with small strains.

+To keep the analysis tractable, we have chosen not to include surface energy in the present paper.
+Since this contribution does not depend on thickness, it should play a role similar to that of the substrate.
+Heuristically, its effect would be to pull the sheet in the radial direction.
+However, because the sheet is already stretched radially even without surface tension, we do not expect qualitatively different behavior.
+It would nevertheless be very interesting to rigorously confirm these claims, but to avoid making the analysis overly technical we do not pursue these ideas here.